 Welcome to Grassroots St. Vrain!
 Part of our mission is to share and explain how Colorado funds its public schools, not just in the St. Vrain Valley School District, but statewide.
 Do you have questions about how our schools are funded?
 Don’t miss our series of short videos that explain things such as the Colorado state funding formula, why we have local initiatives, and yes, where the money from marijuana goes.

-- House Bill 17-1340, Concerning Creation of a Legislative Interim Committee to Study School Finance Issues: The last time Colorado changed the way the state funds its schools was in 1994.
-This bill creates a legislative interim committee to study school finance issues, and make legislative recommendations concerning how to most accurately meet the educational needs of students through the funding of education in Colorado.
-See House Bill 17-1340.
+- Passed-House Bill 17-1340, Legislative Interim Committee on School Finance: The last time Colorado changed the way the state funds its schools was in 1994.
+This bill creates a legislative interim committee to study over two years how Colorado finances its schools, and make legislative recommendations concerning how to most accurately meet the educational needs of students through the funding of education in Colorado.

 To schedule a presentation contact us at